Do You Need to Take a Folate Supplement? If You’re Tired, Read This

 What is folate and what does it do?

-Folate is a water-soluble B vitamin (B9, specifically) that plays several keys roles in the body.
+Folate is a water-soluble B vitamin, B9, that plays several key roles in the body.
 For starters, you need this vitamin to make DNA and red blood cells.
 It’s also essential for nervous system function and works with the body function involved in methylation, a biochemical process that helps repair your cell's DNA, protects against cancer, supports detoxification, and keeps your immune system healthy.
 It also impacts brain chemistry, energy production, and supports the protective coating along your nerves, along with many other vital body functions, according to Lee Cotton, R.D.N., L.D.N., a dietitian in Stuart, Florida.

-While folate is a critical nutrient for everybody, it plays a key role for women who are trying to become pregnant or are already pregnant.
+While folate is a critical nutrient for everybody, it plays a key role for women trying to become pregnant for the important role it plays in the development of the fetus.
 “Folate is important for reducing the risk of birth effects of the brain and spine,” Cotton says.
 These are called neural tube defects, and the two most common are anencephaly and spina bifida.
 According to the Centers for Disease Control and Prevention, these defects can happen in the first few weeks of pregnancy, perhaps even before women know they’re pregnant, which is why anyone of child-bearing age is encouraged to take folate.

 Given folate’s numerous roles in the body, it’s not surprising that studies have found benefits in lowering the risk of diseases.
 The National Institutes of Health, for instance, suggest that folate may lower stroke risk and reduce the risk of some forms of cancer, like breast cancer.
 In fact, according to the Nurses’ Health Study, women with the highest folate levels appeared to be 27 percent less likely to develop breast cancer compared to women with the lowest levels.